sigsum/sigsum/policy-maintenance.md

 created.

-In the beginning of the file, add a comment line saying "This is a Sigsum trust policy", optionally with some brief additional description, followed by another comment line with a link to this document.
+In the beginning of the file, add a comment line saying "This is a Sigsum trust policy that has been vetted by the Sigsum project", optionally with some brief additional description, followed by another comment line with a link to this document.

 For each witness and each log, carefully ensure that the correct public key is used.